-From the end of September through Oct.
-9, 2016, Hurricane Matthew left a path of destruction through Haiti, a country still struggling to rebuild after the catastrophic earthquake in 2010, and up the coast of the Southeastern United States, killing over 800 people.
-According to Barbara Burnside, Disaster ERT and Mission Coordinator for the New England Conference, volunteers are being asked not to plan missions to Haiti right now.
-EgliseMéthodiste d’Haiti is doing assessments with help from United Methodist Committee on Relief (UMCOR) and when they call for teams, they MUST be led by team leaders who have been to Haiti before.
+Accepting teams moved from “Wait” to “Go” – Hurricane Matthew (late September through Oct.
+9, 2016) left a path of destruction through Haiti, a country still struggling to rebuild after the catastrophic earthquake in 2010, and up the coast of the Southeastern United States, killing over 800 people.
+According to Barbara Burnside, Disaster ERT and Mission Coordinator for the New England Conference, instruction to teams has moved from "Wait" to "Go!"
+Teams are encouraged to plan arrival dates starting in January 2017, and they must have a Team Leader with experience in Haiti; it is highly recommended that at least 50 percent of each team have Haiti experience as well.
+This is based on assessments EgliseMéthodiste d’Haiti (EMH) has been doing with help from the United Methodist Committee on Relief (UMCOR).

 In the South Carolina Conference, where flooding just a year ago and slowly receding river crests have created uncertainty about what might be left behind, disaster response officials issued a request for Early Response Teams (ERTs) from all jurisdictions to help with relief stage efforts.
 They require that ERT leaders be ERT trained and badged.
 That conference will coordinate housing and food, but self-sufficient teams are also needed in the hardest hit areas.
 Matt Brodie is also the South Carolina DRC and team leaders should call (800) 390-4911.

 ERTs also are needed in the North Carolina Conference.
 Mold is quickly growing in water-drenched dwellings.
 To volunteer at any of the sites listed below (ERT or non-ERT opportunities), please call the NC Conference Disaster Call Center (888) 440-9167 to sign up, make plans for accommodations, if needed, and to access the latest contact information.